anthony-langham/digital-garden-jekyll-template/_notes/What is a Colophon?.md

 ---
-title: what is a colophon
+title: What is a Colophon?
 ---

 A [`colophon`](/colophon) can be defined as